‘The Young And The Restless’ Spoilers: Philly Romance Is Back, Ashley Ditches Ravi For A Stranger?

 Philly Is Back

 Phyllis (Gina Tognoni) and Billy (Jason Thomson) would be back together.
-Philly shippers would be glad to know that the make out session with Scott (Daniel Hall) will not affect their budding romance.
-Things might have been slow for Philly lately but the heat will be back on soon.
+Philly shippers would be glad to know that the make-out session with Scott (Daniel Hall) will not affect their budding romance.
+Things might have been slow for Philly lately, but the heat will be back on soon.
 In an interview with the cast of The Young and the Restless, Tognoni and Thomson confirmed they will be back in each other’s arms soon.

 Let's talk about your love life! #YR @ginatognoni @Traceybregman pic.twitter.com/Aam7jmDYD2